repetere/modelscript/README.md

 ### Notes
-Check out [https://github.com/repetere/jskit-learn](https://github.com/repetere/jskit-learn) for the full jskit-learn Documentation
+Check out [https://github.com/repetere/modelscript](https://github.com/repetere/modelscript) for the full modelscript Documentation

 #### A quick word about asynchronous JavaScript
 Most machine learning tutorials in Python and R are not using their asynchronous equivalents; however, there is a bias in JavaScript to default to non-blocking operations.